Religious event row: Delhi Police questions ex-minister Rajendra Pal Gautam | Education

 - India

-Former AAP minister Rajendra Pal Gautam on Tuesday appeared before the Delhi Police for questioning over his presence at a religious conversion event where Hindu deities were allegedly denounced, officials said.
+Former AAP minister Rajendra Pal Gautam was questioned for three hours on Tuesday in connection with a complaint received against his presence at a religious conversion event where Hindu deities were allegedly denounced, officials said.

-He has joined the investigation at the Paharganj Police Station, said a senior police officer.
+Police said Gautam joined the inquiry around 2:30 pm at the Paharganj Police Station, they said.

+Deputy Commissioner of Police (Central) Shweta Chauhan said, ''There was a complaint against Rajendra Pal Gautam.
+So, he was called for questioning as part of the inquiry into the matter.
+He was asked questions relating to the complaint.''
+After the inquiry was completed, he left the police station around 5:30 pm, she added.

+According to police, Gautam was questioned about the sequence of events that transpired on the day of the event, his intentions behind the alleged speech which led to the controversy and documents related to the event, including the invite, which was sought from him.

+''Right now, I am at Paharganj police station.
+Today, the birth anniversary of Maharshi Valmiki ji is being celebrated at my residence.
+As soon as the police gives permission, I will leave for my house,'' he said.

+Earlier in the day, Gautam had confirmed that he had received a notice from police and assured that he would cooperate.

-''I received the notice today (Tuesday) and will cooperate with the police,'' Gautam told PTI.
+''I received the notice today (Tuesday) and will cooperate with the police,'' Gautam told PTI before appearing for questioning.

 ''We are those who follow Babasaheb Ambedkar and the Indian Constitution,'' he said in a tweet in Hindi.